connelldave/botocove/README.md

 `partition`: str

-If not provided, Cove will use the AWS parition of your profile in constructing the ARN for the role to assume in all target accounts.
+If not provided, Cove will use the [AWS partition](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of your profile in constructing the ARN for the role to assume in all target accounts.

-A partition is a group of Amazon Regions.
-Each AWS Organization and account are scoped to one partition.

-The following are the supported partitions:
- - `aws` - Amazon Regions
- - `aws-cn` - China Regions
- - `aws-us-gov` - Amazon GovCloud (US) Regions

 `external_id`: str